TurboSource-Marialis/machtiani/README.md

 ## API Usage

-After launch, try machtiani's only endpoint [generate-response](http://localhost:5071/docs#/default/generate_response_generate_response_post).
+After launch, you can access Machtiani's only endpoint [generate-response](http://localhost:5071/docs#/default/generate_response_generate_response_post) for interacting with the application programmatically.

 ## Todo

 - [x] Retrieve file content and add to prompt.
 - [x] Fetch on UI is temperamental; if the wrong URL and token are given, it will mess up.
-Maybe all that should be done strictly on the commit-file-retrieval server side, the URL and token, just pass the project name.
+Maybe all that should be done strictly on the commit-file-retrieval server side, the URL and token just pass the project name.
 - [x] Separate command for sending edited markdown (don't wrap # User) (completed with commit 5a69231d4b48b6cd8c1b1e3b54a1b57c3d295a74).
-- [x] Return list of files used in response with `--mode commit`
+- [x] Return list of files used in response with `--mode commit`.
-- [x] machtiani.ignore
+- [x] machtiani.ignore.
 - [x] Improve style and organization of web UI.
 Add links to fetch, add, and load on home page.
-- [x] Break up main.go into a well-organized go proj file structure.
+- [x] Break up main.go into a well-organized Go project file structure.
-- [x] commit-file-retrieval can't handle gpt-4o (ie `Unprocessable Entity`).
+- [x] commit-file-retrieval can't handle gpt-4o (i.e., `Unprocessable Entity`).
-- [ ] commit-file-retrieval doesn't say there is no files to retrieve if it's found, but doesn't exist in file.
+- [ ] commit-file-retrieval doesn't say there are no files to retrieve if it's found, but doesn't exist in the file.
-- [ ] Cli user should be warned if there is no retrieved files, with suggestion to lower match-strength.
+- [x] CLI user should be warned if there are no retrieved files, with a suggestion to lower match-strength.
 - [ ] Add as submodule [aicommit](https://chatgpt.com/share/7f3871ea-b125-41fc-8fdc-2d817e70030d).
 - [x] Calculate and cap token usage.
 - [ ] In commit-file-retrieval, get the most recent path (in case of name change) from git of a file and only use that.
-- [ ] Script to rewrite a projects git commit history.
+- [ ] Script to rewrite a project's git commit history.
 - [ ] Auto-save results in `.machtiani/chat/`.
 Should name the same if passing filename as --markdown.
-- [ ] Markdown generated chats should automatically save and have an auto-generate context aware name.
+- [ ] Markdown generated chats should automatically save and have an auto-generate context-aware name.

+---